linode/docs/docs/websites/chef/setting-up-chef-ubuntu-14-04.md

 ### Add Version Control

 The workstation is used to add and edit cookbooks and other configuration files.
 It is beneficial to implement some form of version control.
-For this, Git proves to be a useful program.
+For this, Git proves to be useful.

 1. Download Git: